 As the decision maker, the UAV collects the task processing requests from its associated IoT devices on the ground and decides on the task processing schedule and resource allocation according to the dynamic network environment, such as task processing requests and available network resources.
 The UAV forwards its scheduling decisions to the associated IoT devices for execution decisions.
-According to scheduling decisions and resource allocations, each IoT device will preprocess and offload for task computing at each time slot.
+According to scheduling decisions

+1We assume that each IoT device needs to accomplish the processing of a task in each time slot for convenience.
+In practice, our proposed approach also can be adapted to the system where the number of tasks and the number of time slots are different.
+When the time slot length τ is much shorter than the processing time, the task processing procedure will go through multiple time slots.
+When the time slot length τ is much longer than the processing time, the processing of multiple tasks can be accomplished in one time slot. and resource allocations, each IoT device will preprocess and offload for task computing at each time slot.
 To reduce the communication overhead of task offloading, each IoT device should first preprocess the task before offloading.
 After receiving the preprocessed tasks from IoT devices, the UAV can process them in parallel.
-Specifically, we assume that in each time slot, IoT device i starts task offloading only after the local preprocessing procedure has completed, and starts edge computing only after the offloading procedure has finished.
-Besides, we assume that the slot length $\tau$ is sufficiently small so that resources allocated to each IoT device can only be released at the end of each time slot.
+Specifically, we assume that, in each time slot, IoT device i starts task offloading only after the local preprocessing procedure has completed, and starts edge computing only after the offloading procedure has finished.
+Besides, we assume that the slot length τ is sufficiently small so that resources allocated to each IoT device can only be released at the end of each time slot.
 Therefore, in our work, we ignore queue delay for the tasks.
-Furthermore, computation results usually are smaller than task-input bits [27], [31].
+Furthermore, computation results usually are smaller than task-input bits [31], [32].
 Thus, the downloading time for computation results from the UAV to IoT devices is practically negligible.
-In this article, the detailed procedures of each task of each IoT device at each time slot include three phases, i.e., local preprocessing at IoT device i, task offloading from IoT device i to the UAV, and edge computing at the UAV, as illustrated in Fig. 2.
-Let $T{ii}^r[n]$ , $T{ii}^t[n]$ , and $T{ii}^c[n]$ denote the duration of the local preprocessing phase, task offloading phase, and edge computing phase, respectively.
-Accordingly, for task execution of each task at time slot n, we have the following constraint as:
+In this paper, the detailed procedures of each task of each IoT device at each time slot include three phases, i.e., local preprocessing at IoT device i, task offloading from IoT device i to the UAV, and edge computing at the UAV, as illustrated in Fig. 2.
+Let $T{ij}^r[n]$, $T{ij}^t[n]$, and $T{ij}^c[n]$ denote the duration of the local preprocessing phase, task offloading phase and edge computing phase, respectively.
+Accordingly, for task execution of each task at time slot n, we have the following constraint as